+ Prev + Next + Tour List + |

 The seminar I attended said that the rules for any romance have to be especially strict, because jealous significant others have been known to haul off and physically punch some pour soul who was just role playing.
 Our last larp is the only one that had any romance at all, and it only had two couples.
 I had intended on assigning them to real life couples who wanted to be a team.
 One couple didn't show up, and the other two players decided they were out to kill each other.
 I tend to think that romance is a really sensitive issue, and would avoid it in the plots and goals.

-Work by plot groups, rather than by character number.
-Write all the time travelers during the same evening and all the aliens together.
-This lets you memorize character numbers by group, so they are easier to fill in, and helps maintain the character's contacts integrity.
+all the aliens together.
+This lets you memorize character numbers by group, so they are easier to fill in, and

 While you are writing a character history, if you make a comment about another character, IMMEDIATELY add a note in the other character that corresponds back to the one you are working on.
 This helps both consistency and accuracy.